dcooney/dcooney/README.md

 ### Hi, I'm Darren 👋

-WordPress developer, frontend engineer, and 3x dad based in Toronto, Canada 🇨🇦
+#### WordPress developer, frontend engineer, and 3x dad based in Toronto, Canada 🇨🇦

-I'm currently working on [Instant Images](https://github.com/dcooney/instant-images), [Ajax Load More](https://github.com/dcooney/ajax-load-more), and a few other projects for my studio, [Connekt Media](https://connekthq.com/).
+Currently working on [Instant Images](https://github.com/dcooney/instant-images), [Ajax Load More](https://github.com/dcooney/ajax-load-more), and a few other projects for my studio, [Connekt Media](https://connekthq.com/).

-By the way, I'm looking to hire a developer to work on various WordPress plugins - if you're looking for work, let's chat! 📫 darren [at] connekthq.com
+**Hiring** - I'm looking for a self-starting developer to work on various WordPress plugins - if you're looking for work, let's chat (✉️ darren [at] connekthq.com)